 Your lawyer will compare your injuries to cases decided by the courts in the past to see what awards for compensation were made, which is adjusted in accordance with inflation.

 Examples of broken shin bone compensation amounts?

-Examples of various broken shin bones and how much compensation your settlement might be worth for pain and suffering if your claim concludes in 2013, include:
+Examples of various broken shin bones and how much compensation your settlement might be worth for pain and suffering if your claim concludes in 2017 and 2018, include: